pavakian/datasciencecoursera/README.md

 datasciencecoursera
 ===================
 This is the first assignment on GitHub topic
-The Data Scientist Course Project 1
+For the Data Scientist Course Project 1